TruDan/arduino-esp32/docs/source/contributing.rst

 * Are comments and documentation written in clear English, with no spelling or grammar errors?

 * Example contributions are also welcome.
+  * If you are contributing by adding a new example, please use the `Arduino style guide`_.

 * If the contribution contains multiple commits, are they grouped together into logical changes (one major change per pull request)?
 Are any commits with names like "fixed typo" `squashed into previous commits <https://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit/>`_?